DUNE-DAQ/docs/docs/packages/dfmodules/integtest/README.md

 Here is a sample command for invoking a test (feel free to keep or drop the options in brackets, as you prefer):

 ```
-pytest -s max_file_size_test.py [--nanorc-option log-level debug]  # this nanorc option is still useful even when using drunc
+pytest -s max_file_size_test.py [--dunerc-option log-level debug]  # this dunerc option is still useful even when using drunc
 ```

 For reference, here are the ideas behind the existing tests: